ShaunCurtis/GitHubSite/site/articles/Building-Edit-Forms.md

 ### WeatherForecastDataService

 The data service.
 It builds a list of Weather Forecasts and adds data access methods to get a list, an individual record and update a record.
-Note we preserve our original data by using the `Copy` method to get copies to pass to the View Service.
+Note the service preserves the original data using `Copy` to create copies to pass to the View Service.

 ```csharp
 public class WeatherForecastDataService